 Tracking finance-related commitments in the Chesapeake Watershed Agreement.

 Coordinating and facilitating a process for distribution of discretionary GIT Funding.

-Provide support and assistance to CBP partners related to sources of information useful in identifying funding for Work Plan activities and advocating for additional resources from key sources including but not limited to federal and jurisdiction sources.

 Category 2: Innovation in Finance and Organizational Improvement

 Serving as a resource for stakeholders and the interested public on matters of funding and innovative environmental finance for Chesapeake Bay watershed restoration and protection.